 When you save data in your application, you will need to think about the structure of the data, and how it should be represented in the Editor.
 That's where defining types and fields is extremely important.
 The explanations below for the different concepts will use the hypothetical case of a car rental marketplace, that enables users to lend their car to other users.

-A built-in type that exists in any Bubble application is the User type.
+A built-in data type that exists in any Bubble application is the User type.
 In our marketplace example, users will be interacting with each others, and therefore need to exist in the database, described by their email.
 This data type is particular and have specific properties, a section below covers it in details.

-Fields are the way you will define how an entry of a given type should be described.
+Fields are the way you will define how an entry of a given data type should be described.
 Effectively, this will where you will save the data of a given entry.
 For instance, a 'car' (that has the type 'car', as defined above), will have a 'brand', a 'mileage', a 'color', a 'picture', etc. Defining this fields will let you save the right data at the right place, and display it in your application.

 - text: used to represent a text (a chain of characters)